Making Tax Digital for Income Tax

 <back to top>

-The mandation of MTD for ITSA will be phased, with the exact date dependent on the taxpayer's income:
+The mandation of MTD will be phased, with the exact date dependent on the taxpayer's income:

-• From April 2026, self-employed individuals and landlords with an income of more than £50,000 will be mandated into MTD for ITSA.
+• From April 2026, self-employed individuals and landlords with incomes from those sources of more than £50,000 will be mandated into MTD.

-Although the Government has said they remain committed to extending MTD for ITSA to general partnerships, this will not take place in April 2025 (as originally planned) but from a date yet to be confirmed.
+Although the Government has said they remain committed to extending MTD to general partnerships, no 'start date' has been confirmed.
 All other partnerships (e.g. those that have corporate partners and Limited Liability Partnerships) are also expected to be required to join MTD at a future date (to be confirmed).

 <back to top>